Chester, South Dakota

 Chester is an unincorporated community and census-designated place (CDP) in Lake County, South Dakota, United States.
 The population was 257 as of the 2020 census.
 Chester has been assigned the ZIP code of 57016.

 History

 Chester was laid out in 1905, and named after Chester Township.

 Geography

 Chester is in the southeast corner of Lake County, 1 mi south of Brant Lake and 15 mi southeast of Madison, the county seat.
 According to the U.S. Census Bureau, the Chester CDP has an area of 2.1 sqkm, all land.
 Skunk Creek, the outlet of Brant Lake, forms the western edge of the community and flows south to the Big Sioux River at Sioux Falls.

+Near Chester is Buffalo Slough, a National Natural Landmark.

 Demographics

+Education

+It is in the Chester School District 39-1.